grrr-amsterdam/nova-publish/README.md

 php artisan vendor:publish --provider="Publish\ToolServiceProvider"
 ```

-Configure your Github personal access token in `publish.php`, set the path to the Github API and configure an application version.
+Configure GitHub credentials, set the path to the workflow file and configure an application version.

+## GitHub API credentials

+Personal Access Tokens (PATs) are currently the only way to access the GitHub API.
+The token is created by a GitHub user.
+So when this user is removed from the GitHub organization the token must be recreated by another user.
+Not ideal, so there is room for improvement.

+Create a Personal Access Token: https://github.com/settings/tokens

+- Note: the name of the project
+- Expiration: No expiration (or you have to replace the token every time it expires)
+- Scopes: "repo" and "workflow"

+Add the created token as environment variable `PUBLISH_GITHUB_PERSONAL_ACCESS_TOKEN`.

+You GitHub username must be stored in `PUBLISH_GITHUB_USERNAME`.

 ## Contribute